chauff/cse1500-web-transcripts/Assignment-1.md

 **[TODO: check if the URL is still accessible]**

-Start your "conversation" with the Web server by typing the following into the terminal:
+Start your "conversation" with the web server by typing the following into the terminal:

 ```console
 telnet myrecipes.com 80